On polarization parameters of spin-$1$ particles and anomalous couplings in $e^+e^-\to ZZ/Z\gamma$: Introduction

 To this end, we discuss angular asymmetries in colliders corresponding to different polarizations of $Z$ boson in particular and any spin-$1$ particle in general.
 For a spin-$s$ particle, the polarization density matrix is a $(2s+1)\times(2s+1)$ hermitian, unit-trace matrix that can be parametrized by $4s(s+1)$ real parameters.
-These parameters are different kind of polarization.
-For example, a spin-$1/2$ fermion has $3$ polarization parameters called longitudinal, transverse and normal polarizations (see for example \cite{Godbole:2006tq,Boudjema:2009fz}).
-Similarly, for a spin-$1$ particle we have a total of $8$ such parameters.
-Three of them are vectorial like in the spin-$1/2$ case and other five are tensorial~\cite{Boudjema:2009fz,Aguilar-Saavedra:2015yza} as will be described in Section~\ref{sec:pol_obs} for completeness.
-Eight polarization parameters for a massive spin-$1$ particle has been discussed earlier in the context of anomalous trilinear gauge coupling~\cite{Ots:2004hk,Ots:2006dv}, for the spin measurements studies~\cite{Boudjema:2009fz} and to study processes involving $W^\pm$ bosons~\cite{Aguilar-Saavedra:2015yza}.
-In this work we will investigate all anomalous couplings (upto dimension-$6$ operators) of Eq.~(\ref{LaTGCfull}) in the processes $e^+e^-\to ZZ/Z\gamma$ with the help of total cross section and $8$-polarization asymmetry of final state $Z$ boson.
+These parameters are different kinds of polarization.
+For example, a spin-$1/2$ fermion has three polarization parameters called longitudinal, transverse, and normal polarizations (see for example \cite{Godbole:2006tq,Boudjema:2009fz}).
+Similarly, for a spin-$1$ particle we have a total of eight such parameters.
+Three of them are vectorial like in the spin-$1/2$ case and the other five are tensorial~\cite{Boudjema:2009fz,Aguilar-Saavedra:2015yza} as will be described in Section~\ref{sec:pol_obs} for completeness.
+Eight polarization parameters for a massive spin-$1$ particle have been discussed earlier in the context of anomalous trilinear gauge couplings~\cite{Ots:2004hk,Ots:2006dv}, for the spin measurements studies~\cite{Boudjema:2009fz} and to study processes involving $W^\pm$ bosons~\cite{Aguilar-Saavedra:2015yza}.
+In this work we will investigate all anomalous couplings (up to dimension-$6$ operators) of Eq.~(\ref{LaTGCfull}) in the processes $e^+e^-\to ZZ/Z\gamma$ with the help of the total cross section and the eight polarization asymmetries of the final state $Z$ boson.

-The plan of this paper is follows.
+The plan of this paper is as follows.
 In Section~\ref{sec:pol_obs} we discuss the polarization observables of a spin-$1$ boson in detail using the language of polarization density matrices.
-Section~\ref{sec:Lag} has brief discussion about the anomalous Lagrangian and corresponding off-shell vertices and required on-shell vertices.
+Section~\ref{sec:Lag} has a brief discussion of the anomalous Lagrangian and corresponding off-shell vertices and the required on-shell vertices.
 In Section~\ref{sec:asym_sen} we study the sensitivity of the polarization asymmetries to the anomalous couplings and in Section~\ref{sec:MCMC} we perform a likelihood mapping of the full coupling space using Markov Chain Monte Carlo (MCMC) method for two benchmark points along with a likelihood ratio based hypothesis testing to resolve the two benchmark points.
 We conclude in Section~\ref{sec:conclusion}.

-\section{Polarization observables for spin-$1$ Boson}
+\section{Polarization observables for spin-$1$ boson}

 In this section, we discuss the complete set of polarization observables of a spin-$1$ particle in a generic production process and the method to extract them from the distribution of its decay products.